 Machine Learning (ML)

 Machine learning is based on the core idea that algorithms can improve automatically with the use of data -- in other words ‘learn through experience.”
-As the analytical model gets better, it can start making predictions or decisions without being explicitly programmed to do so, by detecting patterns.
+In machine learning, as the analytical model gets better, it can start making predictions or decisions without being explicitly programmed to do so, by detecting patterns.

-Simply put, the “experience” equates to the “training data” that is fed to the algorithm.
-During “training,” there might be cases where models yield numerous answers and one might need to label certain correct answers as valid.
-This labelling also serves as “training,” and as the algorithm becomes smarter in detecting the correct answers, it can make accurate predictions and data-driven decisions.
-On that basis, data collection and training not only are essential but can be long and tough processes as well.
+Simply put, the “experience” equates to the “training data” that is fed to the machine learning algorithm.
+During “training” process of machine learning, there might be cases where models yield numerous answers and one might need to label certain correct answers as valid.
+This labelling also serves as “training,” and as the machine learning algorithm becomes smarter in detecting the correct answers, it can make accurate predictions and data-driven decisions.
+On that basis, data collection and training in machine learning not only are essential but can be long and tough processes as well.

 Machine learning includes the following main approaches: